samsw69/project-4-frontend/README.md

 ![](./src/images/artsy_user_index.png)

 Users can search for other users, based on any criteria.
 This is enabled by the built in Angular filterFilter function.
-CLicking on view, takes you through to the user show page.
+Clicking on view, takes you through to the user show page.

 #### View Artist / Buyer
-A user may edit or delete their profile, if they are authenticated to be the owner of the user profile.
+A user may edit or delete their profile, if they are authenticated as the owner of the user profile.

 ![](./src/images/artsy_user_show.png)